-Microsoft Supplier Data Protection Requirements Evidence of Compliance Section I: Monitoring and d Enforcement (cont.)
-36 Where Microsoft is a Controller of Microsoft Personal Data, establish a formal complaint process for responding to all data protection complaints involving Microsoft Personal Data.
+Microsoft Supplier Data Protection Evidence of Compliance Requirements Section I: Monitoring an d Enforcement (cont.)
+32 Where Microsoft is a Controller of Microsoft Personal Data, establish a formal complaint process for responding to all data protection complaints involving Microsoft Personal Data.
 Supplier has the means of receiving complaints involving Microsoft Personal Data and has a documented complaint procedure to address complaints.
 Supplier will furnish documentary evidence to Microsoft upon request.
 Section J: S Security The supplier must establish, implement, and maintain an information security program that includes policies and procedures, to protect and keep secure Microsoft Personal and Confidential Data in accordance with good industry practice and as required by Law.
-The supplier's security program must meet the standards captured below, requirements 37 -52.
-If the Microsoft Personal Data is PHI, the supplier must also perform a periodic technical and non-technical evaluation in response to environmental and operational changes affecting the security of PHI that establishes the extent to which the supplier's policies and procedures meet the requirements of the HIPAA Security Rule.
-A valid ISO 27001 Certification is an acceptable substitute for Section J: Security.
-Contact SSPA to apply this substitution.
-Note: You will need to provide the certification.
-37 Perform annual security assessments that include: assessing the potential risks and vulnerabilities to the confidentiality, integrity, and availability of Microsoft Personal Data and the implementation of measures to reduce risks, reviewing of major changes to the environment such as a new system component, network topology, firewall rules, and maintaining change logs.
+The supplier's security program must meet the standards captured below, requirements 33 -49.
+If the Microsoft Personal Data is PHI, the supplier must also perform a periodic technical and non-technical A valid ISO 27001 Certification is an acceptable substitute for Section J: Security.
+Note: You will need to upload the certificate to apply the substitution. evaluation in response to environmental and operational changes affecting the security of PHI that establishes the extent to which the supplier's policies and procedures meet the requirements of the HIPAA Security Rule.
+33 Perform annual security assessments that include: Assessing the potential risks and vulnerabilities to the confidentiality, integrity, and availability of Microsoft Personal Data and the implementation of measures to reduce risks, Reviewing of major changes to the environment such as a new system component, network topology, firewall rules, and Maintaining change logs.
 Supplier has documented security assessments, change logs and scan results.
 The required change logs must track changes, provide information regarding the reason for the change, and include the name and title of the designated approver.
 Records for past 90 days available upon request.
-38 Supplier to define, communicate, and implement a mobile device policy that secures and limits use of Microsoft Personal or Confidential Data accessed or used on a mobile device.
+34 Supplier to define, communicate, and implement a mobile device policy that secures and limits use of Microsoft Personal or Confidential Data accessed or used on a mobile device.
 Supplier demonstrates use of a compliant mobile device policy where Microsoft Personal or Confidential Data Processing requires use of a mobile device.

-Microsoft Supplier Data Protection Requirements Evidence of Compliance Section J: Secu urity (cont.)
-39 All physical and virtual assets used to support Performance, security, and operations must be accounted for and have an identified owner.
+All physical and virtual assets used to support Performance, security, and operations must be accounted for and have an identified owner.

 The supplier is accountable for maintaining an inventory of these information assets, establishing acceptable and authorized use of the assets, and providing the appropriate level of protection for the assets throughout their life cycle.

 Inventory of device assets used to support Performance, security, and operations.
-The inventory of these assets to include: location of device, data classification of the data on the asset, record of asset recovery upon termination of employment or business agreement, record of disposal of data storage media when it is no longer required, and all physical and virtual devices used by Supplier personnel with @microsoft.com credentials to access Microsoft data must be fully managed solely by Microsoft, with no additional security software installed beyond what Microsoft has provisioned.
+The inventory of these assets to include:

+- Location of device, - Data classification of the data on the asset, - Record of asset recovery upon termination of employment or business agreement, - Record of disposal of data storage media when it is no longer required, and - All physical and virtual devices used by supplier personnel with @microsoft.com credentials to access Microsoft data must be fully managed solely by Microsoft, with no additional security software installed beyond what Microsoft has provisioned.